AmericaSCORESBayArea/AmericaScores-CoachApp/README.md

 ```
 # Recommended Additions:
 #### use n to manage NPM versions (highly useful during dependency upgrades and testing)
+_We recommend using n instead of nvm on MacOS, presently.
+Don't use both or you'll wind up with competing installs.
+Also let n install npm._
 npm install -g n
 #### Use emulators that include our current minspec and also App Store/Play Store requirements
 ##### **iOS Minspec: iOS 15.5, iPhone SE (gen1), iPhone 7**